Omriruvio/hydroponics-backend/README.md

 ## Running Tests

-To run tests, run the following command
+To run unit and end to end tests, run the following command:

 ```bash
   npm run test
 ```

+To test twilio flow, log in to the twilio studio page:

+- Add your phone number to is_testing_number value checks
+- Change the BASE_URL parameter to point to your local environment (set up with ngrok for example)